Master of Laws (LLM)

 Coursework forms part of the overall assessment for the LLM degree and provides a way for students to measure their progress throughout the year

-All examinations are in April and May, giving students time to study without the immediate pressure of examination preparation.
+Examinations are completed in December and in April and May.
 The dissertation is completed over the summer months and submitted in August.

-Please contact Susan Holmes with any questions about our LLM programme.
+Please contact our PGT team with any questions about our LLM programme.